It423/tower-archer/README.md

-tower-archer
+Tower Archer
 ============

 A pascal game about a archer in a tower.
+Written in smart pascal it shall be compiled into HTML with Javascript, using some javascript methods and the canvas element.